 At the very least, having a massage is a pleasant distraction, which may make you feel ‘normal’ again if you often have massages, or pampered if you have them rarely – both positive outcomes.

 Did you know that I have a hospice and nursing home service?
 If someone you know is suffering from cancer in a hospital or hospice, I can arrange to visit them in those environments and treat them there.

 I have (July 2017) completed an oncology massage course based on the teachings of Gayle McDonald (known as “Medicine Hands”) that was organised by the OBUS School of Healing Therapies.
 The owner of OBUS is a guest lecturer at the Royal College of Surgeons and Trinity College Dublin.

 Having also completed training in reflexology for cancer many years ago and having had ample experience helping cancer patients on their journey, I have found oncology massage very rewarding but more importantly, very beneficial, to patients and their family members or carers.

-Bear in mind that I can combine any of the holistic skills I have built up such as Indian head massage, aromatherapy massage, lymph drainage massage, reiki healing, reflexology with massage, adapting the practice to suit the needs of any cancer patient.
+Bear in mind that I can combine any of the holistic skills I have built up such as Indian head massage, aromatherapy massage, lymph drainage massage, RLD, reflexology with massage, adapting the practice to suit the needs of any cancer patient.